 To comply with the Student Right-to-Know and Campus Security Act, the college must report its completion or graduation rate of full-time degree seeking undergraduate students.
-For those students who entered D'Youville College in the fall of 1995, the percents of those completing their degree program by August 2001 are the following:
+For those students who entered D'Youville College in the fall of 1996, the percents of those completing their degree program by August 2002 are the following:

-Full-time, first-time college students 53.2 % Transfer s tudents 63.0 %
+Full-time, first-time college students 45 .5% Transfer students 71. .3%